MastaLomaster/bkb/README.md

 - no easy way to exit the program.
 One have to close windows in the task bar
 - doesn't work with fullscreen applacations so far
 - doesn't work with the Metro-style interface of Windows 8/8.1, you have to use good old desktop
-- drag-and-drop doesn't work in some cases, for example you cannot move desktop icons
+- drag-and-drop doesn't work in some cases, for example you cannot move desktop icons on some PCs
 - windows moved and doesn't work properly after logout/switch user
-- you cannot define timings (keyboard press, fixations, etc.)
+- you cannot define timings (keyboard press, fixations, etc.) [fixed]
-- impossible to click with a mouse holding the keyboard button pressed (e.g. Ctrl + click)
+- impossible to click with a mouse holding the keyboard button pressed (e.g. Ctrl + click) [fixed]
 - and many more small things....

 ###Translate to other languages: